 Response Time

 A monitor’s response time is how long it takes for a pixel to change from one color to another.
 This is typically done by recording the time it takes for a black pixel to turn white and black again.
-A monitor with a lower response time is less likely to have blurring or ‘ghosting’ issues.
-A low response time is crucial for fast-paced or shooter games.
+A monitor with a lower response is less likely to have blurring or ‘ghosting’ issues.
+A low response is crucial for fast-paced or shooter games.

 Resolution & Pixel Density

-Looking for a retina display monitor for your pc?
+Looking for a retina display monitor for your PC?
 Retina display is typically a screen with 144 PPI and is mostly in larger, 4k monitors.

 If you want to learn more about pixel density, watch this short video: